 Disability and workforce development service providers play a key role in helping job seekers with disabilities find employment, and in helping employers find talent to match their business needs.
 What’s more, they can provide ongoing supports to ensure the success of people with disabilities once on the job.

-If you’re a service provider, EARN encourages you to utilize the following resources and agencies in your efforts to improve employment opportunities and outcomes for people with disabilities.
+Additional resources and agencies that can assist in efforts to improve employment opportunities and outcomes for people with disabilities include:

 Network with Your State Vocational Rehabilitation Office

 State Vocational Rehabilitation (VR) offices can help job seekers with disabilities find appropriate job opportunities.
 Find your state’s VR office.

 American Job Centers share job postings with anyone looking for a job, including people with disabilities and veterans with disabilities.
 Contact the American Job Center nearest you to identify opportunities for your job seekers with disabilities.